salem-AQ-1/insurance-auditing-salem/evaluation_report.md

 1. Move the normalised contract rules and invoice data into a relational database and implement more of the structured audit checks in SQL.
 Indexing and window functions could support efficient duplicate detection, cumulative-volume calculations, and cross-invoice validation at larger scale.
 2. Evaluate vector-based semantic search, such as Oracle AI Vector Search, to store service embeddings and improve matching between abbreviated invoice descriptions and contract services.
-3. Add automated tests for each pricing-rule type and for cases where multiple pricing rules interact.
+3. Add automated tests for each pricing-rule type, including rounding boundaries and cases where multiple pricing rules interact.
 4. Further validate the confidence scores and then extend the reusable audit pipeline to Hospitals 3–5.

 ## AI Tool Usage

 I used ChatGPT and Cursor as development assistants for Python/Pandas debugging, code iteration, contract-parsing reasoning, and improving service-description matching.

-I validated changes by rerunning the pipeline and comparing the results with the provided Hospital 1 labels.
-AI-generated suggestions were treated as development assistance rather than ground truth; the contract rules and measured Hospital 1 results were used to evaluate the approach.
+I validated changes by rerunning the pipeline, inspecting extracted contract rules and intermediate audit outputs, and comparing the development approach with the provided Hospital 1 labels.
+AI-generated suggestions were treated as development assistance rather than ground truth; contractual rules and measured development results were used to evaluate audit decisions.